-The New Hampshire Birth Cohort Study is a Geisel School of Medicine at Dartmouth study with telephone interviewing conducted by the University of New Hampshire Survey Center.
+The New Hampshire Birth Cohort Study is a Geisel School of Medicine at Dartmouth study with online and telephone interviewing conducted by the University of New Hampshire Survey Center.

 If you are a participant and have questions for the study coordinator at Dartmouth, please call: Jennifer Egner at 877-800-2997 or at Birth.Cohort@Dartmouth.edu